shajigholam/Workout-Buddy-MERN/README.md

 # WorkoutBuddy 🚵🏻‍♀️⛹🏼‍♀️🧗🏻🏌🏻 Web Application

-This is a full-stack application using MERN
+This is a full-stack web application using MERN.

 To Run the Project: